QuineDot/rust-learning/src/st-model.md

 are often called "immutable references".
 However, I find it more accurate and consistent to call `&mut T` an exclusive reference and to call `&T` a shared reference.

-This guide doesn't yet cover shared mutability, more commonly called interior mutability, but you'll run into the concept sometime in your Rust journey.
-The one thing I will mention here is that it enables mutation behind a `&T`, and thus "immutable reference" is a misleading name.
+This guide doesn't currently go into great depth on the topic of shared mutability (more commonly called interior mutability), but you'll run into the concept sometime in your Rust journey.
+One thing I will highlight here is that it enables mutation behind a `&T`, and thus "immutable reference" is a misleading name.

-There are other situations where the important quality of a `&mut T` is the exclusivity that it guarantees, and not the ability to mutate through it.
+There are also situations where the important quality of a `&mut T` is the exclusivity that it guarantees, and not the ability to mutate through it.
 If you find yourself annoyed at getting borrow errors about `&mut T` when you performed no actual mutation, it may help to instead consider `&mut T` as a directive to the compiler to ensure *exclusive* access instead of